emqx/emqx-extension-examples/exhook-svr-python/README.md

 OnClientConnack: ...
 ```

-At this point, the example program has successfully integrated with EMQX.
+At this point, the example program has successfully integrated with EMQX and received all client
+events from EMQX.

 ## Modify the exhook_server.py to deny all MQTT connecting request

-In this section, we will take the `OnClientAuthenticate` callback as an example and
+In this section, we will take the `OnClientAuthenticate` callback as an example and attempt to
-attempt to modify its implementation in `exhook_server.py` to deny some MQTT client
+modify its implementation in `exhook_server.py` to deny some MQTT client connections.
-connections.

-1. Modify the `OnClientAuthenticate` function in `exhook_server.py` to reject all
+1. Modify the `OnClientAuthenticate` function in `exhook_server.py` to reject all client logins
-   client logins with the username "baduser".
+   with the username "baduser".
    The complete implementation of the modified function is as follows:
 ```
 def OnClientAuthenticate(self, request, context):